ReyPolilla17/djs-bot-with-ui/README.md

 - **Bot edition:**
 > After successfully logging in your bot you'll be able to see your bot's basic info in the left side od the app and in the other  side you'll see a warning and two buttons: the edit button and the reset button, if you select the edit button the app will  display an edition pannel, in the top-right corner there is a cancel button to cancel every change you were working on, the rest is quite straight forward, just fill the fields you want to change and done! click the edit button in the bottom of the panel and all the changes will be applied to your bot unless you give an unvalid value to any field, in that case the app will let you know.
 In the bottom of the page will also appear a field to change your bot if you want.

+- **Edit the bot's avatar**
+> In the edition area, at the top you can find the avatar edition section, if you enter the link of a valid image and press enter or click the submit button, it will be displayed on the preview of the avatar in the left side, if you want to upload an image from your computer just click on the submit button with the input empty and you wil be able to search for a file on your computer.

 - **Change of bot:**
->This part is very easy to undertand, insert another token in the input, wait some time, and done! the process works by destroying the bot and creating another, so if you insert an invalid token you may see how your bot goes offline and then online again, don't worry, it is meant to work that way.
+> This part is very easy to undertand, insert another token in the input, wait some time, and done! the process works by destroying the bot and creating another, so if you insert an invalid token you may see how your bot goes offline and then online again, don't worry, it is meant to work that way.

 - **Reset your bot:**
->If you don't see a change applied to your bot first wait some time, sometimes it takes a while to change some aspects of the bot (such as avatar or name) if that doesn't work, then you can press the reset button in the startpage this will destroy the bot and then create it again, the app will also update in case there was an error there, if you see an error with the app that repeats constantly, let me know so I can try to fix it!
+> If you don't see a change applied to your bot first wait some time, sometimes it takes a while to change some aspects of the bot (such as avatar or name) if that doesn't work, then you can press the reset button in the startpage this will destroy the bot and then create it again, the app will also update in case there was an error there, if you see an error with the app that repeats constantly, let me know so I can try to fix it!

 ### Known issues:
 - **When I run the app the bot starts, but the app freezes**